CorporateRewards/docs-redstone/source/includes/api/product_actions.md

 # Product actions

-Available on v3 of the api only
+Available on v3 of the API only

 ## Approve product